GSA/digitalgov.gov/content/resources/2/how-to-get-your-open-data-on-data-gov.md

 <span style="font-weight: 400">Go to catalog.data.gov and click on ‚ÄúLogin‚Äù at the bottom of the page.
 You will be sent to OMB MAX. </span>[<span style="font-weight: 400">Log in to OMB MAX</span>](https://catalog.data.gov/user/login) <span style="font-weight: 400">using your OMB MAX credentials.
 Two-factor authentication (2FA) is now required for Data.gov access, so enable 2FA through the instructions on the OMB MAX log in page.
 You can add a device by clicking on ‚ÄúManage SMS 2-Factor Devices‚Äù under your profile settings.
 This is not necessary if you use your PIV/CAC card to log in to MAX; it is already considered 2FA. </span>

-<span style="font-weight: 400">After you have logged in to OMB MAX, <a href="mailto:datagov@gsa.gov">email us</a></span><span style="font-weight: 400">¬ to let us know that you have completed the initial login.
+<span style="font-weight: 400">After you have logged in to OMB MAX, <a href="mailto:datagov@gsa.gov">email us</a></span><span style="font-weight: 400"> to let us know that you have completed the initial login.
 In the email provide the organization name and access permission (Admin or Editor) that is required.
 We will then associate requested permissions to your account. </span>

-_**(If you manage a non-federal geospatial harvest source, follow the [instructions](https://cms.geoplatform.gov/sites/default/files/document_library/Non-Federal_Geospatial_OMB_MAX_Registration_and_Catalog_Data_gov_Account.pdf)¬ (2.5 MB PDF) from GeoPlatform.gov to obtain access to OMB MAX.)**_
+_**(If you manage a non-federal geospatial harvest source, follow the [instructions](https://cms.geoplatform.gov/sites/default/files/document_library/Non-Federal_Geospatial_OMB_MAX_Registration_and_Catalog_Data_gov_Account.pdf) (2.5 MB PDF) from GeoPlatform.gov to obtain access to OMB MAX.)**_

-<span style="font-weight: 400">Once your Data.gov account is created, and your permissions are in place, you can log in and follow the steps below to create your harvest source:¬ </span>
+<span style="font-weight: 400">Once your Data.gov account is created, and your permissions are in place, you can log in and follow the steps below to create your harvest source: </span>

 <li style="font-weight: 400">
   <span style="font-weight: 400">Navigate to </span><a href="http://catalog.data.gov/"><span style="font-weight: 400">http://catalog.data.gov</span></a>